shaunck96/youtube_eval/README.md

 ### 2.3 Simulation-Based Evaluation

-The `ElectricityProcurementSimulator` class is used to evaluate strategies.
-This simulation may include complex market dynamics, temporal dependencies, and stochastic elements not captured in the simple mathematical formulation:
+The `ElectricityProcurementSimulator` class is used to evaluate strategies:

 $[f_1(\mathbf{x}), f_2(\mathbf{x})] = \text{ElectricityProcurementSimulator}(\mathbf{x})$